-Announced in 2025, the Employment Rights Act 2025 is bringing changes to key rights that employees have, and responsibilities of employers.
+With changes to key rights and responsibilities of both employees and employers, the Employment Rights Act 2025 has redefined some key employment rights such as Statutory Sick Pay eligibility and parental leave.
 Further changes are taking place gradually, but it’s important to understand what’s happening and when, and how to ensure you’re not caught out.

 If you’re unfamiliar with the act, here’s a summary of the headline changes taking place in 2026 and some actions we recommend you take – if you haven’t already done so.